-Summary: Non-signatory Nepal has not taken any steps to accede to the Convention on Cluster Munitions, but officials have expressed support for that objective in their meetings with national campaigners.
-Nepal changed its position to vote in favor of a key United Nations (UN) resolution promoting the convention in December 2017, after abstaining on previous UN resolutions on convention in 2016 and 2015.
-It participated in a meeting of the convention once, in 2013.
+Summary: Non-signatory Nepal has not taken any steps to accede to the Convention on Cluster Munitions, but officials have expressed interest in pursuing this goal.
+Nepal again changed its position by abstaining from voting on the United Nations (UN) resolution promoting the convention in December 2018, after voting in favor in 2017.

 Nepal states that it has never used, produced, or transferred cluster munitions and possesses no stockpiles.

 The Federal Democratic Republic of Nepal has not acceded to the Convention on Cluster Munitions.

 Nepal has never elaborated its position on joining the convention.
 Officials have regularly met with campaigners urging the government to review its policy on the convention and take steps for Nepal to accede without delay.